RapidRiverSoftware/employee-handbook/README.md

 In general, the goal for full-time work at Rapid River is eight working hours per day, not counting breaks for meals, rest, etc. Some days it will be more than that; some days it will be less.
 If you find that you're consistently working a lot more than eight hours per day, you may be headed toward burn-out.
 Talk with your manager so that we can help you achieve a more balanced and sustainable schedule.

 Rapid Riverers work worldwide, which means that your hours may need to start earlier or (in more cases) go later than a traditional office job.
-Accommodate this in your daily schedule as much as possible by taking time for yourself during slow periods to get up, stretch, go for a walk, get outside, etc. If you live with family or other loved ones, take time to be with them * they need you.
+Accommodate this in your daily schedule as much as possible by taking time for yourself during slow periods to get up, stretch, go for a walk, get outside, etc. If you live with family or other loved ones, take time to be with them - they need you.

 ### Vacation policy

 Vacation policy at Rapid River is handled by separate policies: one for full-time employees and one for contractors.

 Full-time employees are granted a fixed amount of personal time off (PTO) each calendar year in addition to federal and local holidays.
-PTO may be taken by informing your manager and receiving approval, in advance.
+PTO may be taken by informing your manager, and receiving approval, in advance.
 You do not need to receive approval to take federal or local holidays approved by your local Employer of Record (EOR), but you are expected to inform your manager and your team ahead of time about your absence.

 Contractors, on the other hand, are paid for the hours they work.
-They may take unpaid time off by informing their manager and receiving approval, in advance.
+They may take unpaid time off by informing their manager, and receiving approval, in advance.
 This includes federal and local holidays.
 In all cases, please inform your manager and your team ahead of time about your absence.

 ### Sick leave